n00oob/WinUtil/README.md

 # WinUtil
-This is a utility used in schools for fun stuff
+This is a utility used for fun stuff and for educational reasons only